 It’s true!
 Chewing gum- the right kind of gum- can actually help to prevent tooth decay!
 Contrary to popular belief, chewing gum has been approved by the ADA as beneficial in the fight against cavities.

-Talk to Dr. Tara Levesque-Vogel, Dr. Keith M. Levesque, and Dr. Adrian J. Levesque Jr. at your next visit to our Nashua, NH family dentist office to find out which sugar free gum is recommended for helping to keep your teeth clean!
-Forget what mom always told you, go ahead and chew that gum!
+Talk to Dr. Tara Levesque-Vogel, Dr. Keith M. Levesque, and Dr. Adrian J. Levesque Jr. at your next visit to our Nashua, NH, family dentist office to find out which sugar-free gum is recommended for helping to keep your teeth clean!
+Forget what mom always told you.
+Go ahead and chew that gum!

 Then, you’ll know you are chewing the best gum for your dental hygiene.
-All gums with the ADA seal contain artificial sweeteners that do not promote cavity causing agents.
-The ADA seal is the only way you can be assured the gum is sugar free and will help, not hurt your healthy smile.
+All gums with the ADA seal contain artificial sweeteners that do not promote cavity-causing agents.
+The ADA seal is the only way you can be assured the gum is sugar-free and will help, not hurt your healthy smile.

 Chewing sugarless gum should be used intermittently in your dental health regimen as an additional way to help maintain oral hygiene.
 Chewing gum can not replace brushing, flossing, or your regular visits to the dentist.

-It‘s always recommended to consult with Levesque Family Denistry before starting any new dental regiment.
-Regular visits with us are the best way to maintain your oral health and catch serious oral diseases early to avoid painful and lengthy procedures.
+It‘s always recommended to consult with Levesque Family Dentistry before starting any new dental regimen.
+Regular visits with us are the best way to maintain oral health and catch serious oral diseases early to avoid painful and lengthy procedures.